Malyn

 “She’s going to look into everything we’ve sent to the lab recently and see if there’s anything that might have caused this, which is nice of her,” Finch said.
 “Or, y’know, she’s hoping to get whatever magic heal-all thing Malyn’s been exposed to named after her, but whatever.”

-“Good,” Adin said.
-“Normally I would try to be involved, but I’m not sure what our next step will be at the moment.”
+"Good," Adin said.
+"Normally I'd want to be involved, but I'm honestly not sure what our next step is."

-“Me either.”
-Finch reached up, rubbed his eyes, and yawned.
-“I’ve been thinking for the last few hours, and… I don’t know.
-I don’t know where we go from here.
+"Me either."
+Finch dragged a hand down his face, eyes screwing shut against a yawn.
+"I've been thinking for the last few hours, and… I don't know.
+I don't know where we go from here.
 We might have to move.
 Fully start over.
-We could take the risk that Katrina’s bluffing and assume she’ll lose interest in us as soon as Luther and Shadow are gone, but I don’t like the odds on that one.”
+We could take the risk that Katrina's bluffing and assume she'll lose interest in us as soon as Luther and Shadow are gone, but I don't like the odds on that one."

 “We can’t risk Malyn,” Tyla insisted.